Maida Vale: History

-The area was originally owned by the Church, initially as part of St Margaret's, Westminster, then later by the Bishop of London after the Dissolution of the Monasteries.
+The area was previously owned by the Church, initially as part of St Margaret's, Westminster, then later by the Bishop of London after the Dissolution of the Monasteries.

 In 1742, a lease for future development was signed by Sir John Frederick.
 His daughter later married Robert Thistlethwaite, a Hampshire landowner, whose Hampshire holdings including Widley and Wymering are commemorated in Maida Vale street names.

-In 1816, an Act of Parliament allowed the trustees of Sir John Frederick's estate and the Bishop of London to begin developing the area.
+In 1816, an act of Parliament allowed the trustees of Sir John Frederick's estate and the Bishop of London to begin developing the area.
 This began in the 1820s with development along Edgware Road.
 The area was first named on maps as Maida Vale in 1827.
 John Gutch, surveyor to the Bishop of London, produced a plan for the area in 1827, which roughly corresponds to current road alignments.

 By 1868, a stretch of Edgware Road near the area had been officially named Maida Vale.
 In 1960, the ownership of the area's freehold passed from the Bishop of London to the Ecclesiastical Commissioners, whose function was to administer the church's assets.

 In the late 19th and early 20th centuries, Maida Vale was a significant Sephardic Jewish district, to the extent that an 1878 magazine report reported that it was commonly called "New Jerusalem".
 The 1896 Spanish & Portuguese Synagogue, a Grade II listed building and headquarters of the British Sephardi community, is on Lauderdale Road.
 The actor Alec Guinness was born on this road.
 The first Prime Minister of Israel, David Ben-Gurion, lived within sight of this synagogue on Warrington Crescent.
 The pioneer of modern computing, Alan Turing, was born at what is now the Colonnade Hotel in Warrington Crescent.

 Maida Vale tube station was opened on 6 June 1915 on the Bakerloo line.
 Warwick Avenue tube station on the same line had been opened a few months earlier.

 BBC Studios

 Maida Vale is home to some of BBC network radio's recording and broadcast studios.
 The building on Delaware Road is one of the BBC's earliest premises, pre-dating Broadcasting House, and was the centre of the BBC radio news service during World War II.
 The building houses seven music and radio drama studios.
 Most famously it was home to John Peel's BBC Radio 1 Peel Sessions and the BBC Radiophonic Workshop.

-In 2018 the BBC announced plans to close the Maida Vale studios and relocate its functions to East London.
+In 2018, the BBC announced plans to close the Maida Vale studios and relocate its functions to east London.